Widely

 with the world and to make a decent living in the

-associated with 1010 WINS, which he made the king of the
+most closely associated with 1010 WINS, which he helped

 years during which time he accomplished almost all he